Higher Koszul duality and connections with $n$-hereditary algebras: Introduction

 \section{Introduction}

 Global dimension is a useful measure for the objects one studies in representation theory of finite dimensional algebras.
 However, while algebras of global dimension $0$ and $1$ are exceptionally well understood, it seems quite difficult to develop a general theory for algebras of higher global dimension.
-This is a background for studying the class of $n$-hereditary algebras \cites{Iyama-Oppermann APR,Iyama-Oppermann,Herschend-Iyama-Oppermann,Herschend-Iyama,Herschend-Iyama2,Iyama,Darpo-Iyama}, which plays an important role in higher Auslander--Reiten theory \cites{Iyama_2007,Iyama_2007_2,Iyama_2008,Kvamme-Jasso}.
+This is a background for studying the class of \textit{$n$-hereditary algebras} \cites{Iyama_2007,Iyama-Oppermann APR,Iyama-Oppermann,Herschend-Iyama-Oppermann,Herschend-Iyama,Herschend-Iyama2,Iyama,Darpo-Iyama}.
+These algebras play an important role in higher Auslander--Reiten theory \cites{Iyama_2007_2,Iyama_2008,Kvamme-Jasso}, which has been shown to have connections to commutative algebra, both commutative and non-commutative algebraic geometry, combinatorics, conformal field theory, and homological mirror symmetry \cites{Amiot-Iyama-Reiten, Herschend-Iyama-Minamoto-Oppermann, Iyama-Wemyss, Oppermann-Thomas, Evans-Pugh, DJL}.
 An $n$-hereditary algebra has global dimension less than or equal to $n$ and is either \textit{$n$-representation finite} or \textit{$n$-representation infinite}.
 As one might expect, these notions coincide with the classical definitions of representation finite and infinite hereditary algebras in the case $n=1$.